|Home | For sale | Site map | Contact information | Guest book | Lafette-menu|

 There are no visible design-changes from the previous year except for the paintwork, but changes in materials take place.
 Aluminum is now becoming a restricted metal, as it is needed for the aircraft industry

-SWITZ (Siemens Elektrowärmer G.m.b.H., Werk Sörnewitz) only manufactured the Lafette in 1939, before they again switch their production to other items.
+SWITZ (Siemens Elektrowärmer G.m.b.H., Werk Sörnewitz) only manufactured the Lafette in 1939 and 1940, before they again switch their production to other items.

 The SWITZ Lafette is identical to the other manufacturers Lafettes save for one detail.
 The rear arc is made of blued steel with white painted numbers and lines.
 The standard on all Lafettes up to then had been aluminum.